-Name of Proposed Director and Current Position with the Company and location of residence Principal Occupation, Business or Employment During the Past Five Years (1) Date First Appointed as Director of the Company Number of Common Shares beneficially owned, controlled or directed, directly or indirectly (1) Richard W. Warke Executive Chairman West Vancouver, BC Canada Executive Chairman of the Company ; President and CEO to September 2018; Executive Chairman of Solaris Resources Inc. since March 2020; Executive Chairman of Augusta Gold Corp. since January 2021; President and CEO of Armor Minerals Inc. since October 2, 2018, Executive Chairman of Tethyan Resource Corp. from January 2019 to March 2020 October 15, 2012 73,320,612 (5) Donald R. Taylor President and CEO and Director Oro Valley, AZ USA President and CEO of the Company; President and CEO of Augusta Gold Corp. since October 2020 June 21, 2018 5,126,071 Lenard Boggio (2)(3)(4) Lead Director West Vancouver, BC Canada Corporate director of several publicly listed corporations since his retirement in 2012 from PricewaterhouseCoopers LLP as Partner and senior member of the firm's mining industry group in Vancouver.
+Name of Proposed Director and Current Position with the Company and location of residence Principal Occupation, Business or Employment During the Past Five Years (1) Date First Appointed as Director of the Company Number of Common Shares beneficially owned, controlled or directed, directly or indirectly(1) Richard W. Warke Executive Chairman West Vancouver, BC Canada Executive Chairman of the Company; President and CEO to September 2018; Executive Chairman of Solaris Resources Inc. from March 2020 to December 2024; Executive Chairman of Augusta Gold Corp. since January 2021; President and CEO of Armor Minerals Inc. since October 2, 2018.
+October 15, 2012 73,457,112 Donald R. Taylor CEO and Director Oro Valley, AZ USA CEO of the Company; President and CEO of Augusta Gold Corp. since October 2020.
+June 21, 2018 5,126,071 Lenard Boggio (2)(3)(4) Lead Director North Vancouver, BC Canada Corporate director of several publicly listed corporations since his retirement in 2012 from PricewaterhouseCoopers LLP as Partner and senior member of the firm's mining industry group in Vancouver.
 January 1, 2017 134,000 George Pataki (2)(4) Director Garrison, NY USA Senior Counsel at Norton Rose Fulbright since March 2007.
 Co-founder and Chairman of the Pataki-Cahill Group.
 June 29, 2017 Nil John Boehner (2)(3) Director Marco Island, FL USA Strategic Advisor for Squire Patton Boggs since November 2017.
 October 9, 2018 Nil William Mulrow (3)(4) Director New York, NY USA Senior Advisory Director at Blackstone Group since May 2017.
 October 9, 2018 Nil

-(1) This information has been furnished by the respective directors, individually.
+This information has been furnished by the respective directors, individually.
 The directors listed may be directors of other reporting issuers.
 Details with respect to other directorships are provided under the heading entitled "Statement of Corporate Governance Practices".